LiLin-biosoft/epiConv/README.md

 To prepare the input for epiConv-full, we save the list of high-quality barcodes to file:
 ```
 temp<-data.frame(res_epiConv@meta.features$barcode,1)
-write.table(temp,file="pbcm5k_ident.tsv",row.names=F,col.names=F,quote=F,sep="\t")
+write.table(temp,file="pbmc5k/pbcm5k_ident.tsv",row.names=F,col.names=F,quote=F,sep="\t")
+saveRDS(res_epiConv,file="res_epiConv.rds")
 ```

 ### epiConv-full
-In order to accelerate the running speed, epiConv-full runs in bash shell but some common steps shared by epiConv-simp is performed in R. Its input is a compressed bed file named `<prefix>_frag.bed.gz` (can be read by `zcat`; e.g `pbmc5k_frag.bed.gz`) with the following format: first column, chromsome; second column, starting site of the fragment, third column, ending stie of the fragment; fourth column, cell barcodes.
+In order to accelerate the running speed, epiConv-full runs in bash shell but some common steps shared by epiConv-simp is performed in R. Its input is a compressed bed file named `<prefix>_frag.bed.gz` (can be read by `zcat`; e.g `pbmc5k/pbmc5k_frag.bed.gz`) with the following format: first column, chromsome; second column, starting site of the fragment, third column, ending stie of the fragment; fourth column, cell barcodes.
 Other columns are ignored.
-Generally this file will be provided by low level processing tools (e.g. cellranger from 10X Genomics). <br>
+Generally this file will be provided by low level processing tools (e.g. cellranger from 10X Genomics). <br><br>
-  Also you need to prepare a file containing valid barocdes named `<prefiex>_ident.tsv` (e.g. `pbmc5k_ident.tsv` generated above).
+  Also you need to prepare a file containing valid barocdes named `<prefiex>_ident.tsv` (e.g. `pbmc5k/pbmc5k_ident.tsv` generated above).
 The first column of the file should be valid cell barcodes and the second column can be its identies (e.g. cell type, batch, experimental condition, or simply use 1 for all cells if there are not any information on the identities of cells).
-Only valid barcodes will be processed.<br>
+Only valid barcodes will be processed.<br><br>
   First we use `peak_calling.sh` to call high density regions of Tn5 insertions:
 ```
 peak_calling.sh <prefix> <extsize> <fraction of data retained>